chenyong2github/UnrealEngine/Engine/Plugins/Experimental/PythonScriptPlugin/SphinxDocs/PythonAPI_docs_readme.txt

 Run the PythonOnlineDocs commandlet
 ---------------------------------------

-The command-line arguments sent to the UE4 Editor to run the PythonOnlineDocs commandlet looks like this for the UE4 Editor with the standard Engine API documented:
+The command-line arguments sent to the Unreal Engine Editor to run the PythonOnlineDocs commandlet looks like this for the Unreal Engine Editor with the standard Engine API documented:

 -run=PythonOnlineDocs -NoShaderCompile -IncludeEngine -EnableAllPlugins